-- CR-1) Should potential subsurface archaeological deposits be detected in the course of grading or operations, all work in the discovery area would cease.
-The contractor would contact MCAS Yuma Range Management Division and would refrain from working in the discovery area until the MCAS Yuma Cultural Resources Manager provides input regarding the significance of the detected item(s) and instructions. - CR-2) Per MCO 3550.10 and MCAS Yuma Station Order 3710.6J, mandatory cultural awareness/sensitivity training will continue to be provided to all personnel accessing the BSTRC.
+CR-1) Should potential subsurface archaeological deposits be detected in the course of grading or operations, all work in the discovery area would cease.
+The contractor would contact MCAS Yuma Range Management Division and would refrain from working in the discovery area until the MCAS Yuma Cultural Resources Manager provides input regarding the significance of the detected item(s) and instructions.